oclif/oclif.github.io/docs/faqs.md

 Use [pkg](https://github.com/zeit/pkg).
 Just make sure to add the commands and other source files by setting `pkg.scripts: "./lib/**/*.js"` in `package.json`.

 In the Heroku CLI, however, we prefer to ship a tarball (and various installers) that has Node baked in.
-Use `oclif-dev pack` to create a set of tarballs for different platforms with Node built in.
+Use `oclif pack` to create a set of tarballs for different platforms with Node built in.
 You'll likely need to use [@oclif/plugin-update](https://github.com/oclif/plugin-update) with this, otherwise the users won't have a way to update the CLI from the tarball without reinstalling it.

 ## Should I use TypeScript or JavaScript?